yasminenjim/3Dcube_With_Rotation_WPF/README.md

 # 3Dcube_With_Rotation_WPF
-This application is for a creation of a 3D cube with a X axis Rotation.
+This application is for a creation of a 3D cube with a X axis Rotation